uherman/advent-of-code-2023/README.md

 My goal is to solve the puzzles using different programming languages, and to learn something new along the way.

+TL;DR; I tried to write the third challenge in C and gave up on the entire challange. :D

 ## Languages used:

 - [x] Rust - [Day 1](01/src/main.rs)